pradipvaghasiya/ios-swiftui/SwiftUI/README.md

 ###Below code will create the UITableView for you.
 This Tableview contains SPTitleLabelCell as its rows.
-You can create generic tableview cells and use it with SpeedKit.
+You can create generic tableview cells and use it with SwiftUI.

  var spTableView = SPTableView(frame: self.view.frame)